discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 **Sword Skills:**

-- <Skill name="Preparation Thrust"/> - The autoattack chain cleaves and provides <Condition name="Vulnerability"/> on the two first attacks.
-The third attack creates an exploding rift on upto three targets, with each explosion hitting three targets.
+- <Skill name="Preparation Thrust"/> - The auto-attack chain cleaves and provides <Condition name="Vulnerability"/> on the two first attacks.
+The third attack creates an exploding rift on up to three targets, with each explosion hitting three targets.
 Potentially hitting nine times.
 - <Skill name="Chilling Isolation"/> - High damage skill with low cooldown and energy cost, also provides <Condition name="Chilled"/>.
 The second attack deals increased damage to isolated enemies.
 - <Skill name="Unrelenting Assault"/> - A two second evade that also provides <Boon name="Might"/> to yourself.
 - <Skill name="Shackling Wave"/> - High damage skill, however should be used in key moments due to the energy cost, cooldown, and application of <Condition name="Vulnerability"/>.
 - <Skill name="Death strike"/> - Shadowsteps to target, grants two hits with decent damage.
-Should be used in key moments, unless energy and timing allows it to be used for damage.
+Should be used in key moments, unless energy and timing allow it to be used for damage.

 **Staff Skills:**

-- <Skill name="Rapid Swipe"/> - The autoattack chain cleaves and the last hit provides a small amount of healing to allies.
+- <Skill name="Rapid Swipe"/> - The auto-attack chain cleaves and the last hit provides a small amount of healing to allies.
 - <Skill name="Menders Rebuke"/> - Provides <Condition name="Weakness"/> and a small amount of healing to allies.
 - <Skill name="Warding Rift"/> - A two second block that <Condition name="Blind"/> foes.
 - <Skill name="Renewing Wave"/> - Provides a blast for a combo field, cleanses two conditions and heals allies.